 Tinker Hatfield, the architect of Nike and Jordan Brand's success

-In the 1980s, long before the sneaker phenomenon exploded and pushed historical sneaker manufacturers such as Nike to surround themselves with outstanding artists, the designers were in some ways stars who had all the means, or almost, to make a difference.
-In Oregon, where the Swoosh brand has been historically established since 1972, the one who was to become the most illustrious of these designers quickly distinguished himself as much by his imagination as his audacity.
-Tinker Hatfield was not intended for such a career, at least not in the footwear division of the equipment manufacturer, since it is as an architect that he was recruited a few years before his first breakthrough, the Air Max 1.
-How did he manage to build the success of Nike and the Jordan Brand?
-This is the question we will try to answer here on the Kikikickz blog.
+In the 1980s, long before the sneakers phenomenon exploded and pushed manufacturers of historical sneakers such as Nike to surround themselves with emeritus artists, designers were sort of the stars who had all the means, or almost, to do the difference.
+In Oregon, where the brand at Swoosh has been historically established since 1972, the one who was going to become the most illustrious of these designers quickly distinguished himself thanks to his imagination as his audacity.
+Tinker Hatfield was not however intended for such a career, in any case not within the "footwear '' 'division of the supplier, since it was as an architect that he was recruited a few years before His first glance, the Air Max 1.
+How did he then succeed in building the success of Nike and the Jordan Brand?
+This is the question we are going to try to answer here on Kikikickz's blog.

 Photo credits: Complex